SOM-Research/metaScience/README.md

 # MetaScience

-MetaScience is an online service we have developed to help researchers analyze their research profile and that of the conferences where they publish.
-We rely on the data provided by DBLP, to derive some useful metrics for conferences and authors.
+MetaScience is an online service we have developed to help researchers analyze their research profile and that of the conferences/journals where they publish.
+We rely on the data provided by DBLP, to derive some useful metrics for conferences, journals and authors.

 The conference metrics include: